 The Intel HD Gen 8 chipset is good only for low to moderate games.
 More 3D intensive titles, especially high FPS tend to struggle and have stuttering and periodic slowdowns.
 I wasn’t really surprise, as this was the same performance with the Xiaomi Mi Pad 2.
-I think, also a factor that affected gaming performance is the High Resolution Retina Screen.
-I tested it on 3D intensive titles like Modern Combat 5 and Mortal Combat X, the games ran fine, but clearly there is stuttering and performance issues.
+Also a factor that affected gaming performance is the High Resolution Retina Screen.
+3D intensive titles like Modern Combat 5 and Mortal Combat X, the games ran fine, but clearly there is stuttering and performance issues.
 The FPS isn’t that smooth either and difficult to play for long periods.
 Also Asphalt 8 also didn’t fare better, and I am expecting other similar titles will not as well.
 So stick to light games, like COC, Plants versus Zombies, etc… these games run like a breeze on this tablet.

 Good Retina Display

 The 9.7 inch Retina Display offers good contrast levels, color reproduction and brightness.
 Although it is not that bright compared to the Xiaomi Mi Pad 2.
 The touch screen is also highly responsive and viewing angles are good also.